explosion/spacy-llm/README.md

 @llm_tasks = "spacy.NoOp.v1"
 ```

-### Backends
+### Models

-A _backend_ defines which LLM model to query, and how to query it.
+A _model_ defines which LLM model to query, and how to query it.
 It can be a simple function taking a collection
 of prompts (consistent with the output type of `task.generate_prompts()`) and returning a collection of responses
 (consistent with the expected input of `parse_responses`).
 Generally speaking, it's a function of type `Callable[[Iterable[Any]], Iterable[Any]]`,
 but specific implementations can have other signatures, like `Callable[[Iterable[str]], Iterable[str]]`.

-All built-in backends are registered in `llm_models`.
-If no backend is specified, the repo currently connects to the [`OpenAI` API](#openai) by default,
+All built-in models are registered in `llm_models`.
+If no model is specified, the repo currently connects to the [`OpenAI` API](#openai) by default
-using the built-in REST protocol, and accesses the `"gpt-3.5-turbo"` model.
+using REST, and accesses the `"gpt-3.5-turbo"` model.

-> :question: _Why are there backends for third-party libraries in addition to a native REST backend and which should
+> :question: \_Why are third-party libraries like LangChain supported?
+When should I use them?
-> I choose?_
 >
 > Third-party libraries like `langchain` focus on prompt management, integration of many different LLM
 > APIs, and other related features such as conversational memory or agents. `spacy-llm` on the other hand emphasizes
 > features we consider useful in the context of NLP pipelines utilizing LLMs to process documents (mostly) independent
 > from each other.
-It makes sense that the feature set of such third-party libraries and `spacy-llm` is not identical -
+It makes sense that the feature sets of such third-party libraries and `spacy-llm` aren't identical -
 > and users might want to take advantage of features not available in `spacy-llm`.
 >
-> The advantage of offering our own REST backend is that we can ensure a larger degree of stability of robustness, as
+> The advantage of implementing our own REST and HuggingFace integrations is that we can ensure a larger degree of stability of robustness, as
 > we can guarantee backwards-compatibility and more smoothly integrated error handling.
 >
-> Ultimately we recommend trying to implement your use case using the REST backend first (which is configured as the
-> default backend).
-If however there are features or APIs not covered by `spacy-llm`, it's trivial to switch to the
+> If however there are features or APIs not natively covered by `spacy-llm`, it's trivial to utilize a third-party
-> backend of a third-party library - and easy to customize the prompting mechanism, if so required.
+> library - and easy to customize the prompting mechanism, if so required.

 #### OpenAI

-When the backend uses OpenAI, you have to get an API key from openai.com, and ensure that the keys are set as
+When the model uses OpenAI, you have to get an API key from openai.com, and ensure that the keys are set as
 environmental variables:

 ```shell